14-Day Budget Itinerary for Fiji

 - Take a tour around Pure Fiji‘s manufacturing facility, famous for its health and wellness products.

 - Tours are only available on a Saturday.

-- Explore Suva’s Orchid Garden or Thurston Garden
+- Explore Suva’s Orchid Garden or Thurston Gardens

-- Visit the Fiji Museum holding artifacts dating back 3,700 years!
+- Visit the Fiji Museum holding artefacts dating back 3,700 years!

 - Do some shopping at the Suva Municipal Market